saleor/saleor-docs/docs/api-process/product.md

 * `filter`

-You can query a list of products and have them already filtered according to what you need.
+You can fetch a list of products and have them already filtered according to what you need.
 This input field is optional.

 <!-- Marcin to get an example snippet of filter-->